 Dr. David Richardson is a Southern California board certified eye surgeon specializing in the treatment of Cataract and Glaucoma.
-He is also the medical director of San Gabriel Valley Eye Associates, located in San Gabriel, California.
+He is also the medical director of San Marino Eye (Vision Center), located in San Marino, California.
 Dr. Richardson has performed thousands of advanced cataract and Canaloplasty procedures with excellent results.

 Education & Training